killerbeebatteries/bushive/README.md

 We want to be able to:
 - Scan for other nodes and connect to them.
 - Serve as an AP for other nodes and end-users.

+Not sure if utilising a mesh network would have a lot of benefit here...
+I think if end-users could easily connect to it.

+Thinking of the [Freifunk](https://freifunk.net/en/what-is-it-about/) firmware running on WRT routers... a client could connect and NAT through the network, or another WRT could connect and become a node in the network.

+I suppose the thing to identify here is that there are two types of network connections we need to consider:
+1. One node needing a way of communicating with another node.
+2. End users that will have a device such as a phone or laptop to retrieve data from the node.

 ### DNS